 Back to that awesome thing we just mentioned: visualization.
 After walking a jumper, eq, or medal course, or after thoroughly learning a hunter course, turning away you should be able to visualize your exact course and track in your mind.
 Spend a few minutes seeing the course in your mind, how your going to execute it (beautifully and smoothly), and even envision yourself coming out of the ring with a big ridiculous smile on your face.

 Take a walk

-Remembering if it’s a easy 6 or a bending 6 and if your shaping the 7 stride or riding it direct.
+Remembering if it’s an easy 6 or a bending 6 and if you’re shaping the 7 stride or riding it directly.
 Not all lines ride the same, so you should know exactly how many strides each one is and how it will ride well before you enter through the back gate.